Our Pages

 Personal experiences

-I look for signs of heavy encumbrance and excess heat as an indicator to consider using Wormwood.
-These show up in things such as a thick and yellowy coating on the tongue, a full and languid pulse and a red or flushed complexion.
-Such people may have considerable bloating and distension in their abdomen and may be prone to aching and inflamed joints.
+I look for signs of encumbrance and excess dampness as an indicator to using Wormwood; such things as a thick coating on the tongue, a languid pulse or debris and congestion in the blood plasma.
+Symptoms that might suggest the use of Wormwood include bloating and distension in their abdomen, headaches, tiredness, and low grade inflammation in the back or the joints.

 TOP | HERBS A-Z LIST